LDELZ/Stable-Entertainment-System/README.md

 ## License

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 You may use, modify, and distribute this software in compliance with the license terms.
-See the `LICENSE` file for more details.
+See the [License](LICENSE) file for more details.

 ## Contributors
 **Authors**: